West. Yellowstone Daily Weather Forecast - NewsBreak

 WEST.
 YELLOWSTONE, MT(Updated at 8am ET)Here's your weather forecast for the next four days.

-Sunny then areas of smoke during the day; while mostly clear overnight
+Patchy fog then slight chance of light rain during the day; while chance of light rain overnight

 Sunny during the day; while mostly clear overnight